shakeel-faiz/FF/005/mov.md

+In this blog article, we will provide information about what MOV is, its relationship with QuickTime, and how it became the basis for MP4.
+Let's get started.

 ## What is MOV?

 The QuickTime File Format (QTFF) is a file format used natively by the QuickTime framework.
 It has three file extensions.